Auroras-live/changelog/README.md

  - A message is now displayed when loading the data times out.
 Pressing OK will attempt to reload the data
  - Fixed bug where the app would [let you pick](https://github.com/Auroras-live/issues/issues/12) invalid values for push notifications
  - Fixed date on the three day Kp forecast page (shows Day Name / Day of the month, instead of Month, Day of the Month)
+ - Map colours updated to be easier on the eye
+ - Added status messages to the loading overlay so you know at what stage the loading process is.
+ - Added loading bar so you can see (in addition to the loading statuses) how loading of data is progressing

 ## Pebble Watch
 ### 1.0.0
  - Initial public version